 If you’re interested in finding out more, or would like to have access to the full datasets, please contact Heather Trench on 01479 870545.

 Economic Impacts of Tourism in the National Park

-There were 1.685 million Tourism Visits to the National Park in 2015 – up from 1.680 million the previous year.
-Data like this and much more can be found in a study we have commissioned which looks at the tourism trends for the National Park to the end of 2015.
-For more information have a look at the summary and if you would like the full report please contact Jackie Farquhar on 01479 870520.
+There were 1.85 million Tourism Visits to the National Park in 2017.
+Data like this and much more can be found in a study we have commissioned which looks at the tourism trends for the National Park to the end of 2017.
+A summary of the data is available and if you would like the full report please contact Jackie Farquhar on 01479 870520.